Andreyhuey/portfolio/README.md

 73. Apply Security patches quickly
 74. Name well; rename when needed

+### chapter 8.
+Before the project

+75. No one knows exactly what they want
+76. programmers help people understand what they want
+77. Requirements are learned in a feedback loop
+78. Work with a user to think like a user
+79. Policy is Metadata
+80. Use a project glossary
+81. Don't Think Outside the box - find the box
+82. Don't go into the code alone
+83. Agile is not a noun; agile is how you do things

 ### Resources

 [Infinite scrolling carousel with hover effects using Framer Motion](https://www.youtube.com/watch?v=Ot4n)